 Once the inspection was complete, we received a Texas Department of Public Safety Vehicle Inspection Report for each vehicle good for 90 days to get our vehicles registered.

-5 – Drivers License Application:
+Drivers License Application

 For proof of identity and address we used our U.S. passport, social security card, vehicle registration and our new vehicle insurance policy.
 Before we received our temporary paper license we each took a photo and an eye exam.
-The timeline to receive our license in the mail is two weeks.
+The timeline to receive drivers license in the mail is two weeks.
 Texas drivers licenses is valid for 6 years and renewals can be done online.

-If we had to do it all over again, we would arrive a few hours earlier to Rainbow’s End RV Park and take both vehicles for inspection at Harrison’s Body Shop before we setup camp.
-This way we could have left the RV when we spent the next day running around town in the Jeep.
+If we had to do it all over again, we would arrive a few hours earlier to Rainbow’s End RV Park and take both vehicles for inspection at Harrison’s Body Shop the day prior.
+This way we could have left the RV at Rainbow’s End when we spent the next day running around town in the Jeep.

 Thanks for reading!
 If you found this post helpful and decide to sign up for Escapees, please consider using our Escapees RV Club affiliate link.